 A little bit more: I grew up in the beautiful Appalachian foothills of southeastern Ohio, spent five wonderful years in Tokyo, Japan in my twenties, and lived in a suburb of Detroit, Michigan for 15 years.
 I now live in NW Ohio.

-Jump right in with these get-to-know-me posts:
+If you’re game, you can jump right in with these get-to-know-the-HSP posts: